 Anyone who has heard Dr. Charles Stanley teach a dozen or so sermons has certainly heard some fine teachings!
 Without a doubt, this is true!
 But does this mean that everything Charles Stanley teaches is Biblically sound?
 Is it possible that this popular preacher might have some teachings that are not consistent with Scripture?
 In this booklet we will not address his sound sermons, but instead we will critique Charles Stanley's conception of the gospel and how his gospel based on eternal security compares with Scripture.
 Are they one and the same or is there an important difference that will adversely affect people, to some degree, throughout eternity?

-Security" Is Intrinsically Linked To The Gospel
+Is Linked To The Gospel

 "The very gospel itself comes under attack when the eternal security of the believer is questioned."(3) "... the very foundations of Christianity begin to crumble once we begin tampering with the eternal security of the believer."(4)